permguard/permguard/www/content/docs/0.0.x/sdks/java/azclient.md

 ## Perform a Composed Authorization Request

-To perform a composed authorization request using the `AuthZ Client`, you need to create a new client and call the `Check` method.
+To perform a composed authorization request using the `AuthZClient`, you need to create a new client and call the `Check` method.

 {{< callout context="note" icon="info-circle" >}}
 This type of request is designed for scenarios requiring greater control over the authorization request creation, as well as cases where multiple evaluations must be executed within a single request.